Graduate Course Descriptions

 LIS 7700 History & Theory of Cultural Heritage Institutions (3) Socio-cultural history and theory of libraries, archives, museums and other cultural heritage institutions.

-LIS 7702 Seminar in Advanced Archival Appraisal (3) Prereq.: LIS 7408 or permission of instructor.
-Appraisal and selection of archival materials from both a theoretical and a practical perspective.
+LIS 7702 Seminar in Archival Appraisal (3) Appraisal and selection of archival materials from both a theoretical and a practical perspective.
 Extensive reading in the archival literature to form familiarity with the evolution of appraisal theory and current practices in the field.

 LIS 7704 Archival Arrangement & Description (3) Development of the intellectual framework and critical evaluation skills necessary for the arrangement and description of archival collections.